 Industry connections and resources

-We will provide you with access and practical experience with animals throughout the course, through our industry partner.
-During the part-time component of the course, you will be required to complete two weeks of work placement.
+We will provide you with access and practical experience with animals throughout the course.
+During the part-time component of the course, you will be required to participate in practical placement.
 We encourage you to secure work placement yourself, though there will be assistance available from your teachers and their industry contacts.
-During the full-time course you will be required to attend animal farm activities on a roster basis.
+During the full-time course you will be required to attend animal farm practical activities on a roster basis.

 On completion of this course you be will qualified to work as an animal attendant.
 Other employment areas, include: